Softpunk-Foundation/.github/profile/README.md

 ## 📜 Licensing Framework — Softpunk License (SPL)

-All original works under the Softpunk Foundation may be licensed under the **Softpunk License (SPL)**, a framework designed to preserve existential legitimacy, traceability, and user autonomy.
+All original works under the Softpunk Foundation may be licensed under the **Softpunk License (SPL)**, a framework designed to preserve legitimacy, traceability, and user autonomy.

 The SPL ensures:
 - **Reciprocal Legitimacy**: Derivative works must uphold the same structural and ethical standards.